Skip to main content

 • Add manual recurring transactions that may not be automatically detected.

-3. Review and edit the details:
+2. Review and edit the details if needed:

 • Description — rename for clarity.